irackson/git-practice/readme.md

-# repo for git practice
+# repo for gi practict